 Basic net loss per common share is computed using the weighted average common shares outstanding during the period.
 Diluted net loss per common share is computed by using the weighted average common shares outstanding, including the dilutive effect of restricted shares based on an average share price during the period.
-For the three months ended April 30, 2021 and 2020, 0.4 and 0.5 million shares of the Company's common stock, respectively, were excluded from the determination of diluted net loss per common share because their effect would have been anti-dilutive.
-The computations of basic and diluted net loss per share for the three months ended April 30, 2021 and 2020 are as follows:
+For the three months ended July 31, 2021 and 2020, 0.5 and 0.7 million shares of the Company's common stock, respectively, and for the six months ended July 31, 2021 and 2020, 0.4 and 0.7 million shares of the Company's common stock, respectively, were excluded from the determination of diluted net loss per common share because their effect would have been anti-dilutive.
+The computations of basic and diluted net loss per share for the three and six months ended July 31, 2021 and 2020 are as follows: